SeargeDP/SeargeSDXL/README.md

 Paint your mask and then press the *Save to node* button when you are done.
 The *Denoise* parameter works the same way as in image to image, but only masked areas will be changed.

-### Simple
-The main difference between *simple* and *reborn* is how the prompts are used through the CLIP models.
-The *reborn* workflow has advanced options to prompt styles independently of subjects.
-In the simple workflow you only have to worry about positive and negative prompts.

-For the easiest way to get started I recommend to just use the same prompt as main and secondary, and leave the negative prompt empty.

 # Available Example Workflows